 Many in our community may have questions and concerns about the COVID-19 virus.
-Sampson Regional Medical Center is closely monitoring risks for the Coronavirus with guidance from The Centers for Disease Control & Prevention (CDC), the NC Department of Health & Human Services (DHHS), and our local health department.
-Be assured, the hospital has a plan in place to care for patients who may present with suspected or confirmed COVID-19.
+Since the start of COVID-19, Sampson Regional Medical Center has closely monitored risks with guidance from the Centers for Disease Control & Prevention (CDC), the NC Division of Public Health (NCDPH), and our local health department.
+As we repond to community outbreak, we are taking every action to keep our patients and healthcare workers safe.

 |The Centers for Disease